planmap-eu/sharpy/README.md

-# sharpy
+# sharpy - preliminary release
-Sharad data search, download and conversion
+Sharad data search, download and conversion in just a couple of methods.